beta382/Brainfuck/README.md

 ##What exactly is in here?

-Below are descriptions of the scripts included in this repository.
+Below are descriptions of the programs included in this repository.

 Any programs named `xxx_min.bf` are condensed versions of the respective program named `xxx.bf`.